canorve/EllipSect/README.md

 #### **Full manual:**

-To see other ways to call EllipSect see:
+To see other options for EllipSect:

    [How to use](docs/howto.md)